 Your heater’s efficiency will be affected by a lot of other circumstances.
 Everything from how often you use your pool to potential amounts of evaporation could cause some heaters to be more or less effective.

-You can’t necessarily account for everything, but if you’re in a warmer climate like Florida and plan to use your heater often, you should expect to purchase something with a higher BTU than someone with the same size pool would in a different climate.
+You can’t necessarily account for everything, but if you’re in a warmer climate like Alabama or Florida and plan to use your pool heater often, you should expect to purchase something with a higher BTU than someone with the same size pool would in a different climate.

 Heat pumps are different — they use a fan that extracts the warm air from the outside and passes it over an evaporator coil.
 The refrigerant mixes with the warm air to create a gas, which travels to a compressor.
 Once the system deems everything hot enough, the water pumps back into the pool at the perfect temperature.